 Cats communicate with the help of bacteria living in their butts.
 KittyBiome researchers want to study the cat microbiome to improve health and understand scent-based communication.
 Article for Massive Science.
-Published online December 2019.
+Published December 2019.

 The study I write about here was funded by KickStarter, and has been helped along by the power of Citizen Science – cat owners around America are sending samples of kitty poop and other feline secretions to researchers at UC Davis, leading to some weird and fascinating research.
 This particular investigation showed that the scent that a Bengal cat sprays when marking territory is at least partly produced by bacteria living next to the cat’s butthole.
 I love this story!
 The scent a cat makes influences the behaviour of all the cats around it – so we can only begin to guess at the social impact of the precise bacterial species each individual cat is hosting!!

 On trying to create an equitable lab where everyone does their fair share.